How To Successfully Reapply to Medical School. Advice for Medical School Reapplicants

+Do not apply to top tier schools only.
 Sometimes applicants (or their advisors) overestimate their competitiveness and apply to mostly top-tier medical schools.
 These applicants are then surprised when they are not accepted to any of them.
 The bottom line is that, even if you are a top-notch applicant, you must consider applying to medical schools that are not ultra-selective.
 There is no such thing as a true safety school in medicine.
 However, there are “safer” schools.

 Poorly Written Documents